michalboska/vertx3-gcm/README.md

 ### Configuration object ###

 In order to start the service, a [configuration object](src/main/asciidoc/dataobjects.adoc#gcmserviceconfig) with some basic settings must be provided.
-The <code>apiKey</code> field is always mandatory, the <code>address</code> field is only mandatory when deploying the service as a separate verticle.
+The <code>apiKey</code> field is always mandatory, the <code>address</code> field is only required when deploying the service as a separate verticle.
+If you don't fill in any address, the fully qualified class name of the <code>GcmService</code> interface will be used.

 ### (alternative 1) Using the service locally ###